Skip to main content

 You Need Editing

-Built-in tools have zero editing.
+Built-in tools hand you a raw file.
 No trimming clips together, no removing mistakes, no adding context.
-You get a raw file and that's it.
+What you captured is what you get -- take it or leave it.

 You Need Zoom Effects

-This is exactly the gap that ScreenBuddy was built to fill.
-Instead of juggling a recorder and a separate editor, you get everything in one native macOS app.
-For a broader look at recording options, check out our complete screen recording guide.
+That is the problem ScreenBuddy solves.
+Instead of bouncing between a recorder and a separate video editor, you get both in one macOS-native app.
+For a broader comparison of recording options across platforms, see our complete screen recording guide.

 Auto-Zoom on Clicks